greenboxal/doggohub/doc/ci/yaml/README.md

-It's possible to use special YAML features like anchors (`&`), aliases (`*`) and map merging (`<<`), which will allow you to greatly reduce the complexity of `.gitlab-ci.yml`.
+It's possible to use special YAML features like anchors (`&`), aliases (`*`) and map merging (`<<`), which will allow you to greatly reduce the complexity of `.doggohub-ci.yml`.

 Read more about the various [YAML features](https://learnxinyminutes.com/docs/yaml/).

 ### Anchors

-> Introduced in GitLab 8.6 and GitLab Runner v1.1.1.
+> Introduced in DoggoHub 8.6 and DoggoHub Runner v1.1.1.

 YAML also has a handy feature called 'anchors', which let you easily duplicate content across your document.
 Anchors can be used to duplicate/inherit